rudderlabs/rudder-samples/README.md

 This repository contains some sample applications demonstrating various use cases of RudderStack and othe destinations.

+## Table of Content
+- Send events to AppsFlyer via cloud-mode from Android application

 ## Contact us

 If you come across any issues while configuring or using this repo, please feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
 We will be happy to help you.